 7km (4.3 miles) round trip, 1 day, moderate

-The lofty plateau of Meghalaya is a place of folklore and legends, hidden valleys and natural pools, and more waterfalls than you can count.
+The lofty plateau of Meghalaya is a place of folklore and legends, hidden valleys, natural pools and more waterfalls than you can count.
 But it’s the living root bridges created by generations of Khasi villagers in the hills around Nongriat that attract most visitors.
 Formed by weaving together tree roots and branches, these natural suspension bridges are an impressive example of ancient engineering know-how.

-There are a few basic shops at the midpoint of the trail for provisions, but it's best to come with a local guide.
-Pack a rain jacket, waterproof shoes, and a bag cover – it rains profusely in this region.
+There are a few basic shops at the midpoint of the trail for provisions, but it's best to come with a local guide (book in Shillong or Cherrapunji).
+Pack a rain jacket, waterproof shoes and a bag cover – it rains profusely in this region.
 It's possible to sleep overnight in a homestay in Nongriat, continuing the next morning to the pretty Rainbow Waterfall.

 Valley of Flowers Trek, Uttarakhand